PunchCard App Review: What Rewards Are Available?

 Rewards Kinda Suck

-As mentioned, the points you earn through this app can be exchanged for rewards at mPoints.
+As mentioned, the points you earn through this app can be exchanged for prizes at mPoints.
 The rewards available are sweepstakes entries, physical products, and gift cards.

-I’d like to see a cash option, such as PayPal, and at least Amazon if you’re not going to pay cash.
+I’d like to see a cash option, such as PayPal, and at least Amazon if they’re not going to pay cash.

 PunchCard Review: Is It A Scam?

-So I’ve been using this for a bit now and PunchCard is not a scam, it’s a completely legit way to upload receipts and get paid for it.
+I’ve been using this for a bit now, and PunchCard is not a scam, it’s a completely legit way to upload receipts and get paid for it.

-I’m honestly still not anywhere near the cash out amount for any rewards, so the big concern with PunchCard is it really worth the time.
+I’m honestly still not anywhere near the cashout amount for any rewards, so the big concern with PunchCard is it worth the time.
 It’s going to take awhile to reach any gift card amount, even the $5 ones.

 To be honest, I probably won’t use this app again after I finish this review.
-To me I’d rather use a shopping app like Ibotta.
-They only pay you to buy particular items, but they pay much more then a few cents per receipt.
+To me, I’d rather use a shopping app like Ibotta.
+They only pay you to buy particular items, but they pay much more than a few cents per receipt.

 The choice is yours, if you feel that PunchCard is worth it, you can join by visiting PunchCard.com or downloading the app in your app store.